SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Time

-Returns the time of the operation
+Returns the time of the operation in the System.
+Important in Simulations, when time is altered to predict results.

 #### YAML
 ```yaml